IlievskiV/train-bot/README.md

 # train-bot
-Chat Bot for helping the traveling with the SBB trains in Switzerland.
+Chat Bot to ease the traveling with the SBB trains in Switzerland.
 Developed during the LauzHack 2016 at EPFL.